-Early last year, a broker at a major wirehouse posted a Web site providing general market information.
+In the late 1990s, a broker at a major wirehouse posted a Web site providing general market information.
 The broker’s site was being visited by 1,000 potential customers a day.
 His firm’s reaction?
-They shut him down out of fear of the new technology not because there was anything inappropriate in what he said or did.
+They shut him down out of fear of the new technology, not because there was anything inappropriate in what he said or did.
 Another popular Web site by a broker at another major wirehouse was also shut down by his firm.

-One year later, the wirehouses now all have their own Web sites, and have apparently spent significant sums of money in their creation.
+One year later, the wirehouses had their own Web sites, and have apparently spent significant sums of money in their creation.

 For financial professionals, using the Internet for business is daunting, given the host of regulations that may apply to communications.